JLuc/hexchatdevbot/README.md

 # hexchatdevbot

-provides basic urls for #issues and commits
+provides public urls for #issues and commits

+works with hexchat client